Who We Are

 We work and study in a local, national and international context, attracting staff and students from a wide range of backgrounds, faiths and cultures.
 Our people define us as an organisation and respecting and valuing who we are is an integral part of working and studying at Leeds Beckett.
 Respect is a core value.

 We believe that everyone should have the same access to opportunities and are part of a number of charters and frameworks to help us achieve this.

 Working here means you will also have access to a wide range of benefits including our generous pension schemes, excellent holiday entitlements, flexible working, reduced study fees, subsidised fitness facilities and a lot more.
 Visit our staff benefits pages for more information.
-We are also one of only three universities to be awarded the RoSPA Gold Medal for Occupational Safety and Health in recognition of achieving five consecutive gold awards (March 2014).
+We have been awarded ten consecutive RoSPA Gold Medals for Occupational Safety and Health which meant that we were awarded the President’s Award in 2019.

 Our estate is as diverse as our community, spread across two campuses, both in fantastic and distinctive locations.
 Our City Campus, in the heart of the city centre, features a modern learning and working environment in award-winning buildings such as Rose Bowl and Broadcasting Place.
 In contrast, just three miles away, our historic and leafy Headingley Campus provides a more traditional setting, set in beautiful and lush parkland fringed with historic buildings dating from 1752.
 We have additional teaching facilities and offices at the Carnegie Stand and Carnegie Pavilion, a multi-use building managed in partnership with Yorkshire County Cricket Club, overlooking the rugby and cricket pitches at the world-famous Headingley Carnegie Stadium.